BlinkTagInc/node-gtfs/README.md

 });

 /*
- * `getStoptimes` allows passing a `date` in the query to return
+ * `getStoptimes` allows passing a `date` in the query to return only
- * only stoptimes for a specific day.
+ * stoptimes for a specific service date.
  */
 const stoptimes = getStoptimes({
   stop_id: '70011',